jozzez1/cms-AlCaReco-PR-Script/Readme.md

 ```
 It should run out of the box, but in case you have to change the values there, it is best to do it at the very beginning.

 Now you are ready to run the script.
-Set up the `SCRAM_ARCH` environment variable first.
-It takes two arguments: first is the CMSSW release and second is the pull request number.
+The `SCRAM_ARCH` should be set up automatically to default value for `CMSSW_8_1_X`, which is `slc6_amd64_gcc530`, but if this is not correct, please export it yourself by either modifying a script or your own call.
+In this step, the script takes two arguments: first is the CMSSW release and second is the pull request number.
 Example:
 ```
 export SCRAM_ARCH=slc6_amd64_gcc530
 python CheckPullRequest.py CMSSW_8_1_X_2016-05-11-1100 14406